nemesisdb/nemesisdb/docs/docs/tutorials/sessions/what-is-a-session.md

 If user 2 logs out, their session can be ended which deletes their data, without affecting any other sessions.
 Session can also be set to expire with a duration.
 In this example, a session expire could be used as an auto logout feature.

-When a session expires, you can set if only the data should be deleted (session token is still valid) or if the session should also end.
+When a session expires, you can set if only the data should be deleted or if the session should also end.
+If only the data is deleted, the session token remains valid.

 <br/>